Can a Plasma Cutter Weld? What It Can and Can’t Do

 Removing Dross Effectively

-• Utilize grinding wheels and flap discs to effectively clean plasma-cut edges.
+• Use grinding wheels or flap discs to clean the remaining residue from the cut edges.

-• Achieve smoother welding puddles and enhanced arc control with a clean surface.
+• Enjoy smoother weld puddles and a more stable arc on the clean surface.

 Tools for Metal Cleaning